 This special issue is dedicated to PERC’s Lone Mountain Fellows who are as impressive as Lone Mountain (featured on the cover), which towers over PERC at 11,166 feet.

-The foundation of PERC has always been high-quality academic research rooted in the principles of p
+The foundation of PERC has always been high-quality academic research rooted in the principles o

 Once an icon of the American west, bison are now hazed through costly government-driven efforts and killed in droves around Yellowstone National Park during the winter.
 Their crime: migrating outside of the park's borders onto public and private land in Montana, searching for food.